rh-ecosystem-edge/ztp-pipeline-relocatable/contrib/README.md

 # Contrib

-The goal of this document is to explain the procedure to add custom features to the spoke clusters.
+The goal of this document is to explain the procedure to add custom steps to the cluster's deployment pipeline.

 - [Contrib](#contrib)
 - [1.
 Introduction to contrib template](#1-introduction-to-contrib-template)